DETAILED ACTION

 ˙

-Regarding claim 6, Ryczek teaches the fire suppression system of claim 5, and further teaches wherein the subsequent flow rate is lower than the second flow rate (Col. 10: Ln.
-64 to Col. 11: Ln.
-12).
+Regarding claim 6, Ryczek teaches the fire suppression system of claim 5, but does not explicitly disclose wherein the subsequent fourth flow rate is lower than the second flow rate when an intensity of the fire is not increased above a predetermined level.

-Regarding claim 8, Ryczek teaches the fire suppression system of claim 1, and further teaches wherein the second flow rate is different than a flow rate resulting from a decay in pressure in the fire suppressant source (Fig. 3).
+Regarding claim 8, Ryczek teaches the fire suppression system of claim 1, and further discloses wherein the second flow rate is different than a flow rate resulting from a decay in pressure in the fire suppressant source (Fig. 3).

-Regarding claim 9, Ryczek method for controlling delivery of fire suppressant supplied (Col. 3: Ln.
-12-28) by, a fire suppression system (Fig. 1, 100 & Fig. 10, 10), the fire suppression system including a control valve (Fig. 10, 30; Col. 13: Ln.
+Regarding claim 9, Ryczek discloses a method for controlling delivery of fire suppressant supplied (Col. 3: Ln.
+12-28) by a fire suppression system (Fig. 1, 100 & Fig. 10, 10), the fire suppression system including a control valve (Fig. 10, 30; Col. 13: Ln.
 47-51), a fire suppressant source (Fig. 10, fire suppressant within volume 14; Col. 13: ln.
 12-13; Col. 14: Ln.
 4-11), and a controller (Fig. 10, 106), the method comprising:

 detecting a fire (Col. 7: Ln.
 20-25);